spurll/tread/README.md

 Updating Feeds
 --------------

-Your feeds will be updated periodically while you use `tread`, but if you want to keep your feeds up-to-date even when the program isn't open you can use `cron` (or something similar) to schedule updates.
+Your feeds will be updated periodically while you use `tread`, and you can manually update a feed by hitting the key dfined in your configuration YAML file (which defaults to `U`).

+If you want to keep your feeds up-to-date even when the program isn't open you can use `cron` (or something similar) to schedule updates.
 This is helpful if you subscribe to a site that posts a lot of content (or has a short RSS history) and you don't check your feed reader every day.

 To update your feeds in a non-interactive mode, simply pass the `--update` (or `-u`) flag: